TheThingsNetwork/docs/doc/content/applications/golang/quick-start/_index.md

 appAccessKey := os.Getenv("TTN_APP_ACCESS_KEY")
 ```

-Next, we create a new **SDK Configuration** to connect to the public community network:
+Next, we create a new **SDK Configuration** to connect to the The Things Stack Sandbox:

 ```go
 config := ttnsdk.NewCommunityConfig(sdkClientName)
 config.ClientVersion = "2.0.5" // The version of the application
 ```

 And we create a new **SDK Client** for the application.

 The second line makes sure the client is cleaned up before the end of the program.
 You could add more of these `defer something.Close()` below, as it's good practice to clean up after you no longer need something.
 The `client.Close()` will make sure that everything we start after this point, will also be cleaned up, so I left out those other `defer something.Close()` for simplicity.